 Bexar County Master Gardeners are trained, certified volunteers who support the educational horticulture programs and Texas A&M AgriLife Extension service in Bexar County.
 We work with County Extension Agent-Horticulture David Rodriguez to create and maintain gardens that showcase plants for our area; we share planting, composting, and irrigation methods; we present information at garden and trade events, organize educational programs and conferences; answer horticultural inquiries over the telephone; present educational programs to various groups; introduce children to gardens through programs in schools; and increase awareness of integrated pest management, water conservation, and other environmental stewardship issues.

-Master Gardener training sessions are held in spring and fall, with a short, intensive course during the summer for teachers to train with the Junior Master Gardener curriculum.
-The Spring 2013 class began March 6.
+The next Master Gardener training sessions will be held in Spring 2014.
 After acceptance into the program, students are required to submit a background check, attend the 13-week course, and complete 50 hours of volunteer service within a year before they are certified as a Master Gardener.
 Lectures by experts in their field, hands-on activities, and field trips make up the classroom experience.
 A large variety of volunteer activities offered throughout the year provide ample opportunity to complete the service requirement.
 After initial certification, Master Gardeners are required to complete 30 hours of service and 6 continuing education hours each year to re-certify.

 Learning and teaching others is the Bexar County Master Gardener mission.
 We are “hands-on” gardeners who are interested in sharing all aspects of gardening with anyone who will listen.